shautvast/notes/cmd/playwright-setup.md

   workers: process.env.CI ?
 1 : undefined,
   /* Reporter to use.
 See https://playwright.dev/docs/test-reporters */
   reporter: 'html',
-  /* Shared settings for all the projects below.
-See https://playwright.dev/docs/api/class-testoptions. */
   use: {
     // baseURL: '',